Based in Mie Prefecture, the art of Banko Yaki is a traditional ceramic technique

 The Mie Prefecture in Japan has always been home to ceramic craftsmen of high skill.
 When cheaper, foreign companies threatened to swallow up independent ceramists in 2005, four Banko-Yaki craftsmen joined together to ensure their trade would continue.

-Though each of them had specialized skills that had been used to compete against each other in the past, their new collective flourished under their alliance and new sense of purpose.
+Though each of them had specialized skills and had competed against each other in the past, their new collective flourished under their alliance and new sense of purpose.
 They were determined to maintain the high quality of Yokkaichi Banko Yaki ceramics and support their local industry.
 They decided to help each other, rather than trying to survive separately.

 In modern shapes and neutral, timeless colors, these pieces continue to honor an ancient art by reshaping the past to fit the needs on the future.
 As they are hand-glazed and fired, each Banko-Yaki piece exhibits a unique color and translucency, an artful imperfection that differentiates it from the rest of its sisters.
 Its technique and organic composition easily lends itself to the principle of wabi sabi, which seeks out the beauty of imperfect, natural objects.